ValdemarGr/gql/docs/execution/planning.md

 Nodes that do participate in a batch, will semantically block until all inputs have arrived.
 :::

+## Modifying query plans
+The `Schema` captures an instance of `Planner` which is a function of type `NodeTree => F[NodeTree]`.
+The `Planner` interface simple re-structures the tree of edges in a query plan.
+The `Planner` can be overwritten if you're unhappy with the default planner, or if you have special requirements for the plan.

+For instance, maybe you have more information about an edge that would improve the planner's ability to make a good plan.

 ## Debugging
 We can print the query plan and show the improvement in comparison to the naive plan.
 Let's pull out the Star Wars schema: